 Chapter 7 Bankruptcy Eligibility

-To file chapter 7 bankruptcy under Arizona state law, there are a few eligibility requirements you must meet first.
+To file Chapter 7 bankruptcy under Arizona state law, there are a few eligibility requirements you must meet first.
 Some of the requirements include:

-Must complete credit counseling within 180 days prior to filing
+Mandatory completion of credit counseling within 180 days prior to filing

-Must have an income less than the mean income for Arizona
+Having an income less than the mean income for Arizona

 Must meet means test eligibility with a debt to income evaluation

 The amount and type of debt you carry will be compared to the income you receive and used to determine your eligibility.
 There are exemptions that apply to certain assets and income types.
 To determine your eligibility, your unique circumstances will need to be evaluated.

 Your Rock in the Storm of Debt